lemonsqueeze/boot-chroot/README.md

 **Option 2:** use this:

-Run `make_chroot_initrd` script to create a new chroot-enabled initrd image from your existing one:
+Run `make_chroot_initrd` script to create a new chroot-enabled initrd image from the existing one:

     #  ./make_chroot_initrd /chroot/trusty/boot/initrd.img-3.13.0-32-generic
     making new initrd: /chroot/trusty/boot/initrd.img-3.13.0-32-generic.chroot